 Brodifacoum can be purchased from us, and most farm supply stores.

-- Used in very low concentrations in possum bait
+- Used in very low concentrations in possum and rat bait

 - Not soluble in water and binds strongly to soils – making it almost immobile